learntocloud/learn-to-cloud/phase3/README.md

 ## Take a certification

 I personally like cloud certifications, they give you a nice outline to follow in terms of learning.
 However I don't think you need to have every single certification out there.
-One or two, plus the Linux, networking, programming, knowledge is plenty and already quite impressive.
+One or two, plus the Linux, networking, programming, knowledge is plenty and already quite impressive when you're starting off.

+As you grow and want to specialize, certifications are great for up-skilling!

 ## Certifications you might want to look into